Pinterest Affiliate Marketing: The Ultimate Guide To Making Money On Pinterest

 #3: Disclose Affiliate Relations & Avoid Link Cloaking

 Almost all affiliate networks will require that you have some disclosure to an affiliate relation.
 This is due to FTC requirements for affiliate networks.
 You should always disclose these relationships in your pins.
-Amazon in particular has a specific line you have to say:
+Amazon in particular has a specific line you have to say to disclose affiliate links:

-That disclosure changes, so be sure to check up on Amazon Associate’s TOS.
+That disclosure changes, so be sure to check up on Amazon Associate's TOS for the current wording to disclose affiliate links.

 You'll also have to pass on link cloaking.
 Pinterest's Acceptable Use Policy makes it clear that your viewers should know where they're going.
 No Geni.us, no Bitly, no Pretty Links, nothing.
 I think that Amazon's short links would be an exception to this, but I would stick with the full URL links just in case.